Gulshan-gaur/NAUniSeq/README.md

 This repository contains code for analyzing phylogenetic data using a combination of network analysis, seedmer creation, and unique sequence generation.
 The code is implemented in Python and utilizes various libraries for data processing and analysis.

-## Repository Structure

-- `no_sql_method.py`: This script implements the NoSQL approach for phylogeny analysis using MongoDB as the database.
-It connects to the MongoDB server, retrieves taxonomic and genomic data, and performs the necessary steps for seedmer creation and unique sequence generation.

-- `operationKmer.py`: This module provides functions related to k-mer operations, such as creating seedmers and generating unique sequences.

-- `phylogenyTree.py`: This module defines the PhylogenyTree class, which represents the phylogenetic tree and provides methods for accessing taxonomic and genomic data.

-- `phylogenyUniqueSequence.py`: This script implements the phylogeny analysis using the PhylogenyTree class.
-It creates the phylogenetic tree, performs seedmer creation and unique sequence generation for target and non-target taxa, and displays the unique k-mers.

-- `seedmer.py`: This module defines the seedmer dictionary, which stores k-mers and their associated information.

-- `seedmerCreation.py`: This module contains the function for creating seedmers from genomic files using a sliding window technique.

-- `countuniqueSeedmer.py` : This module can count the unique sequence that are ovarlapped.

-- `qblast.py` : Performing for blastp and blastn

-- `README.md`: This file provides an overview of the code repository, its structure, and usage instructions.

 ## Usage

 To perform phylogeny analysis using the NoSQL approach: